garysplay/sourcemod/README.md

 6. DX11 support.

 # Current win64 state
-Can't load a map yet.
+CAN load a map but still very buggy